 6 – Adding and sizing blog post images

 IMPORTANT – Don’t upload any images that you may own or have downloaded from a website straight into WordPress.
-The file size may be big and it will impact your website speed.
+The file size may be big and it will impact your site optimisation.
 So they need to be resized before you get to this stage.

 Find a suitable main image for your article that will stand out.
 If your article is 1000 plus words I’d suggest searching for another 2-3 images to add to the content.